sematext/docs/docs/synthetics/ci-cd-integration.md

 ]'
 ```

-For Browser monitors, the URL of the website can be customized.
+For [Browser monitors](./browser-monitor.md), the URL of the website can be customized.

 For Browser monitors with a script, you can pass custom parameters as variables, that could be referenced in the script.

 ### Customize Output Format

 By default the API output will be in JSON format.
-While invoking the API in build pipelines, it would be useful to display the output in a table format, so that the output could be easily interpreted.
+While invoking the API in build pipelines, it might be useful to display the output in a table format, so that the output could be easily interpreted.
 To get the output in table format, set the `Accept` header to `text/plain`.
 Below is an example request along with the output:

 ```sh
 url -s --request POST \\n            --url https://apps.sematext.com/synthetics-api/api/v3/apps/12345/monitors/runs \\n              --header 'authorization: apiKey 1d7e2d6b-xxxx-xxxx-xxxx-10f83c5a8da7' \\n          --header 'accept: text/plain'        --header 'content-type: application/json' \\n                    --data '[{"monitorId": 276}]'